Pen Repair Q&A

 Yes, when we service a pen, we expect it to give good, reliable service for a reasonable period of time.
 We therefore undertake to re-service free of charge any pen which, for any reason related to the original work, fails to function satisfactorily within twelve months from the service date.

-Any parts we have available are listed on this website on the 'Nibs & Parts' pages.
-We do not have other parts available.
+Any parts and spares we have available are listed on this website.
+We do not have other parts available for sale.